jrebs/easyship-php/README.md

 [![codecov](https://codecov.io/gh/jrebs/easyship-php/branch/master/graph/badge.svg?token=OK5HAPJ1YZ)](https://codecov.io/gh/jrebs/easyship-php)

 A PHP library to make PHP calls to the [Easyship](https://www.easyship.com) API.
-This library just wraps some of the repetitive/ugly work like creating an HTTP client and building the requests.
-The end user will just need to assemble arrays of the appropriate payload data and then evaluate the response.
+This library wraps some of the repetitive/ugly work like creating an HTTP client, building and sending requests.
+The end user will just need to assemble arrays of the appropriate payload data and then evaluate the responses.

+This package comprises two distinct sets of functionality.
+The first is the API communication component, which allows the user to easily write code for sending outbound API calls to the Easyship API.
+The second is support for receiving inbound webhook posts from Easyship, allowing the user to easily pass those calls into a dispatching handler and have their payloads passed off to custom code attached to the handler using listeners.
+Webhooks are an optional feature of Easyship's API and there's you can completely ignore them if it's not part of your implementation plan.

 #### API Version